 By Bhavan Kumar

-Meditation in Bhakti Yoga is focused on becoming absorbed in the divine love that permeates the heart of a saint.
+Meditation and Bhakti Yoga have a symbiotic relationship.
+Bhakti is focused on becoming absorbed in the divine love that permeates the heart of a saint.
 In Bhakti Yoga meditation practices, we focus our desire for divine companionship into a longing to merge with our Guru.
 Just as in the alchemical process of changing base metal into gold, directing our longing, difficulties and other emotions towards our Guru will pierce the difficulties with understanding and purify our mental and emotional perceptions of the unfolding events around us.
 This purified state will allow the Bhakta to merge more completely into the essential nature of God’s love.
 We will also be able to more deeply understand the true love and beauty of God.

 When we tune into an image, memory or the actual physical presence of a great saint, we begin to vibrate and align ourselves with their state of oneness with God.
 A beautiful example is the divine glance of a living master.
 The gaze of an enlightened master can penetrate the very soul of your being.
 When you sit for meditation, if you remember his or her gaze, you mind and heart will begin to settle and feel soothed.
 This calm abiding state will help you to enter into a thoughtless meditative field of deep peace and tranquility.
 Focusing your attention on the picture of a living master will also help calibrate your mind and body to a more peaceful and blissful state of being.
 These are all Bhakti Yoga techniques that will support your meditation practice.